DynamoDS/librarie.js/docs/v0.0.1/search-items.md

       "itemType": "query",
       "group": "Curve",
       "category": "Geometry",
-      "description": "The total arc length of the curve" },
+      "description": "The total arc length of the curve."
+    },

     // ...